MIRI Imaging Mosaics

 tools or package parameters.

 The MIRI imager mode offers a set of subarrays to facilitate observations of bright targets (see MIRI Detector Subarrays).
-Two of those subarrays, the SUB128 and SUB64, include a set of 4 reference pixels columns on the left hand side of the detector.
-The right hand side edge of the subarray is light sensitive, but often subarray data shows undesired features in those last columns due to the change in readout.
+Two of those subarrays, the SUB128 and SUB64, include a set of 4 reference pixel columns on the left hand side of the detector.
+The right hand side of the subarray is light sensitive, but often subarray data shows undesired features in those last columns due to the change in readout.